run2bizdocs/documentation/en-us/docs/4biz-helium/processes/availability/use/availability-group.md

 This functionality is intended to verify the availability group.

-The groups can be used to measure the availability of internal services and external providers jointly, it's the Provider Service ability
+The groups can be used to measure both availability of internal services and external providers.

 ## Before getting started